Landon Cassill: NASCAR

 In 2006, Cassill was introduced to NASCAR through the GM Racing Development competition.
 He was one of 16 drivers that participated in the three-stage evaluation process that took place at Caraway Speedway in Asheboro, North Carolina, North Georgia Speedway in Chatsworth, Georgia, and Nashville Superspeedway.

 Cassill was signed by Hendrick Motorsports in December 2006.
 In 2007, Cassill tested the team's Car of Tomorrow car at Lakeland Speedway and Greenville-Pickens Speedway.
 Along with his driving duties, Cassill has worked in the team's research and development program and drove during practices for the Hendrick pit crews.
-Cassill made his Nationwide Series debut at Gateway International Speedway in July 2007 after turning 18, as NASCAR requires national series drivers to be at least 18 years of age (regional series drivers can be 16).
+Cassill made his Nationwide Series debut at Gateway International Speedway in July 2007 after turning eighteen, as NASCAR requires national series drivers to be at least eighteen years of age (regional series drivers can be sixteen).
 Cassill finished 32nd in his debut.
-He was in contention to score his first top-10 finish at Memphis before another driver spun him out on the final lap.
-In his six starts that year, his best finish was 18th at Dover.
+He was in contention to score his first top-ten finish at Memphis before another driver spun him out on the final lap.
+In his six starts that year, his best finish was eighteenth at Dover.

-In 2008, Cassill drove the No. 5 National Guard Chevrolet in 16 Nationwide series races for JR Motorsports and the No. 4 Phoenix Racing Chevrolet in the 3 road course races.
-In Cassill's first start of the season, at Nashville, he started 22nd and finished 19th, two laps down.
-He earned his first top-10 finish in the June race at Nashville with a 9th-place finish.
+In 2008, Cassill drove the No. 5 National Guard Chevrolet in sixteen Nationwide series races for JR Motorsports and the No. 4 Phoenix Racing Chevrolet in the three road course races.
+In Cassill's first start of the season, at Nashville, he started 22nd and finished nineteenth, two laps down.
+He earned his first top-ten finish in the June race at Nashville with a ninth place finish.
 He won his first pole at Loudon, but had to start at the back of the field due to an engine change.
-He quickly moved his way up in the race but was wrecked by Bobby Hamilton Jr., resulting in a 34th-place finish.
+He quickly moved his way up in the race but was wrecked by Bobby Hamilton Jr., resulting in a 34th place finish.
 He was involved in another incident with Hamilton Jr. at Memphis which resulted in an altercation following the race.
-In 19 starts, Cassill earned 5 top-10 finishes and won Rookie of the Year honors.
-He also drove a limited schedule in the Truck Series for Randy Moss Motorsports; garnering 3 top-10 finishes.
-Cassill made his lone 2009 start on October 24 at Memphis; driving Phoenix Racing's No. 1 Miccosukee Chevrolet to a 10th-place finish.
+In nineteen starts, Cassill earned five top-ten finishes and won Rookie of the Year honors.
+He also drove a limited schedule in the Truck Series for Randy Moss Motorsports; garnering three top-ten finishes.
+Cassill made his lone 2009 start on October 24 at Memphis; driving Phoenix Racing's No. 1 Miccosukee Chevrolet to a tenth place finish.